-The Brennan Center has produced a report on state laws working to change absentee ballot, voter identification, and other laws relating to access to the polls.
+The Brennan Center produces an annually updated report on state laws working to change absentee ballot, voter identification, and other laws relating to access to the polls.
 Georgetown Law has created a site covering laws limiting intimidation at voting sites (particularly involving militia groups).

 State Primaries Election Information

 The ability to vote in the primaries, and help determine the candidate to represent one party or another, is often dependent on the type of primary election a state holds: closed, open, or some form of hybrid model.
 The National Conference of State Legislatures has put together a page on state primary election types, including links to to assist voters in determining what they need to know, and do, in order to vote in their primaries.